benhoskings/babushka/README.markdown

       }
     end

-Don't worry about the `your_ssh_public_key` var - Babushka will ask for it when it needs the value.
+Don't worry about the `your_ssh_public_key` var - babushka will ask for it when it needs the value.

 So in general: